spatstat/spatstat/README.md

 | `spatstat` | [![CRAN_Status_Badge](https://www.r-pkg.org/badges/version/spatstat)](http://CRAN.R-project.org/package=spatstat) | [![GitHub R package version](https://img.shields.io/github/r-package/v/spatstat/spatstat)](https://github.com/spatstat/spatstat) | Umbrella package: introduction, vignettes, documentation |

-Click the green badge to visit the CRAN page which contains the current release of each sub-package.
+Click the green badge to visit the CRAN page which contains the current _release_ of each sub-package.
-Click the blue badge to visit the GitHub repository for the current development version of the sub-package.
+Click the blue badge to visit the GitHub repository for the current _development version_ of the sub-package.

 Each official release has a version number like `1.2-3`, while a development version has a number like `1.2-3.004`, which R recognises as a later version than `1.2-3`.
-The official releases are updated every 8 weeks (the minimum time permitted by CRAN).
-The development versions are updated almost every day.
+The official releases are updated every 8 weeks
+(the minimum time permitted by CRAN).
+The development code is updated almost every day.

 There still exists a package called `spatstat`, which is now an **umbrella package** that requires all the sub-packages listed above,